7 Essentials of Great Customer Service That Don't Change with Technology

 #7 Build a customer-centric workplace:

 Perhaps the most overlooked manner of developing customer loyalty is to ensure that your employees understand its importance.
-Companies with customer centric workplaces develop an environment where employees are focused on valuing the brand and its significance to the customer.
+Companies with customer-centric workplaces develop an environment where employees are focused on valuing the brand and its significance to the customer.
 To accomplish this, business leaders need to create a workplace culture driven by vision and ideals based on the brand’s impact on their customer’s life.
 If done well, employees will share their leaders' vision for customer-centricity, understand their roles, and be committed to delivering outstanding customer service.
-It is experiences with employees that drives a customer’s emotion about a business -- and, in turn, influence his/her buying decisions.
+It is experiences with employees that drive a customer’s emotion about business -- and, in turn, influence his/her buying decisions.

 At the end of the day, it’s worth remembering what Walmart founder Sam Walton said – “There is only one boss.
 The customer.
 And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.”
 This subtle yet powerful message should always be front and center.
 Because if executed right, you’ll be surprised how quickly a motivated customer can become an evangelist of your brand.

 - Article: Top 10 Factors to Consider When Choosing a Call Center Service